 We have close connections with the Arts Council, UKTI, and PRS Foundation and other grant-awarding bodies.

-We work closely with Steve Daniel Associates, the highly experienced consultancy who can provide financial and accounting support services, preparation of management accounts and cash flow projections.
+We work closely with a number of media accountants who can provide financial and accounting support services, preparation of management accounts and cash flow projections.
 We can therefore offer a “full service” when it comes to selling your business or catalogue.

 Our fees are always reasonable.
 Our lower overheads mean our fees should be especially competitive.
 Particularly through:-

 Free Initial Consultation

 We offer new clients an introductory meeting, or call, free of charge to understand your needs and to provide preliminary advice as well as supply you with a fixed fee quote for any additional work required or recommended

 We can invariably agree fees in advance with you for commercial work

 If you are on a specific budget we will try and work within it.
 If you have a very limited budget we can provide a “quick and dirty” solution to point out any glaring issues without the cost of a full review.

 If you are an artist entering into to a record, publishing or management agreement in the music business, we may be able to procure our fees via the party you are contracting with